Home | Computer | Soft copy- meaning advantages and disadvantages

 Soft Copy Output Devices

-There are different types of output devices that can display, project, or print soft copies in a human-readable format:
+Different types of output devices can display, project, or print soft copies in a human-readable format:

 1. Computer monitors and displays – LCD, LED monitors, e-readers.